frnsys/bane/guide.md

         └── libs
             └── require.js
 ```

+## Core ##

 `main.js`
 Here is where the application kicks off. `app.js` and `router.js` are
 loaded, and then the Router created in `router.js` is instantiated and
 attached to your `app`.
 Backbone's history is setup.
-In our case, we're using hash URLs instead
+In our case, we're using hash urls instead
 of the HTML5 history API.
-Using "true" URLs requires some special
+Using "true" urls requires some special
 handling on the server, and in our prototyping use case it's nice if we
 can just use a simple HTTP server (see below on how).